nicolasvilleneuve/ResumeSite/README.md

 # SiteInProgress #
-This is the site I am actively working on, to display my graphical skills rather than qualifications/experience.
+This is the site I was working on, to develop my graphical skills rather than qualifications/experience.
+My portofolio website will be a much better example of my skills